alialib/alia/docs/interactive-hello.md

 interact with the outside world.
 It's a bit like a fancy programming language with no I/O capabilities.
 It's designed to hook up to other libraries that do useful things, so for these examples, it's hooked up to asm-dom.
-For clarity, anything specific to the asm-dom wrapper is prefixed with the `dom::` namespace.
+For clarity, anything specific to the asm-dom wrapper is prefixed with the `dom::` namespace, and the `alia::` namespace is explicitly used in many cases where it wouldn't be in real code.

 If you're familiar with other declarative UI programming frameworks, it will be obvious, but the key takeaway from this example is that when using alia,